BLAKE3-team/BLAKE3/c/README.md

 }
 ```

-If you save the example code above as `example.c`, and you're on x86\_64
+The code above is included in this directory as `example.c`.
+If you're
-with a Unix-like OS, you can compile a working binary like this:
+on x86\_64 with a Unix-like OS, you can compile a working binary like
+this:

 ```bash
 gcc -O3 -o example example.c blake3.c blake3_dispatch.c blake3_portable.c \